 - Mechanical/Physical Control.
 This approach confronts pests directly by blocking or killing them, or making the environment unsuitable for their proliferation.
 Yellow or blue sticky traps are great examples of mechanical control.
 Physical control can entail the use of screens to keep insects out or mulch for weed management.

 - Chemical Control.
 This is where pesticides come in IPM, but only when badly needed and used in combination with other natural methods for longer lasting results.
 Pesticides used in IPM programs are selective, meaning they will only target a particular pest without harming beneficial insects and other non-target organisms.
 These pesticides will also maintain air, water and soil quality and are safe on humans and the environment.

-Ant & Garden Solutions in Beaverton Oregon can help you come up with a customized Integrated Pest Management (IPM) program for your cannabis garden or grow room.
+Ant & Garden Organic Pest Control in Beaverton Oregon can help you come up with a customized Integrated Pest Management (IPM) program for your cannabis garden or grow room.
 With the right controls, you can take action when marijuana bugs and other cannabis pests show up – and then have complete peace of mind.